goroda/MFNetsSurrogates/examples/cmdline/README.md

 This contains examples of how to run the mfnets cmdline interface.
-You can run any example by e.g., runnign
+You can run any example by e.g., running

 ```
 make ex1